 Rabbi Yaakov had a crack in his anus area.
-Rabbi Ami (or Rabbi Assi) told him to take seven seeds that are red like the worms in ahala - a cleansing agent, wrap them up in cloth that was removed to make a neck hole, tie it closed with a thread of animal hair, and dip it in white pitch.
+Rabbi Ami (or Rabbi Asi) told him to take seven seeds that are red like the worms in ahala - a cleansing agent, wrap them up in cloth that was removed to make a neck hole, tie it closed with a thread of animal hair, and dip it in white pitch.
 He should then burn this mixture, and apply the ashes on the crack.
 While he is preparing this, he should take pits from the fruit of a thorn bush, and place their crack on his crack.
-The Gemara says that this is for a crack that is high enough to apply this remedy, but for a crack that is lower, one should take the fat of a goat that has not yet borne children, melt it and spread it on that spot.
+The Gemora says that this is for a crack that is high enough to apply this remedy, but for a crack that is lower, one should take the fat of a goat that has not yet borne children, melt it and spread it on that spot.
 If one cannot do this, he should burn three shade-dried gourd leaves and apply the ashes on the crack.
 If one cannot do this, he should use part of a chilazon worm.
-If he cannot do this, he should take olive oil enmity that idolaters had for Rabbi Avahu, who would triumph in debates about verses from Tanach.
-They therefore were willing to kill Rabbi Avahu, even if they would die in the process.
+If he cannot do this, he should take olive oil mixed with wax, and cover himself - with worn out linen clothes in the summer, or with cotton clothes in the winter, to ensure that he not overheat.